Finding the best OBD2 scanner for VW and Audi can be a challenge.

 - Fix the problem.

-- Reconnect the scanner and select Clear Codes to reset VW engine light.
+- Reconnect the scanner and select Clear Codes to reset the VW engine light.

 - Turn the ignition off and wait for several seconds.
 Turn the engine on and check to make sure the check engine light is off.